International Women's Day 2022

 A leading figure within the Scottish Arts and Crafts movement, she became the first woman member of the Scottish Royal Academy in Edinburgh, reflecting her status as a leading professional designer at a time when art and design were still dominated by men.

 She produced an enormous amount of work and was prolific in enamelling, book binding embroidery, illustrated manuscripts, quilting and mural painting.
-Her famous mural paintings still adorn the walls of The Mansfield Traquair Centre, St Mary’s Episcopal Cathedral and the Royal Hospital for Sick Children.
+Her famous mural paintings still adorn the walls of The Mansfield Traquair Centre and St Mary’s Episcopal Cathedral

 Elizabeth (Bessie) Watson (1900 – 1992)